Yongxue-Chen/ConcurrentTrajOpt/README.md

-# Concurrent and Scalable Trajectory Optimization for Manufacturing with Redundant Robots
+# Co-Optimization of Tool Orientations, Kinematic Redundancy, and Waypoint Timing for Robot-Assisted Manufacturing

 ## Installation